Benjamin Moore White Dove paint -find out why so many professional interior designers and DIYers alike LOVE this versatile paint color.

 Our current mudroom in Connecticut

-I’m so glad so many of you are finding this post on trim and baseboard paint colors helpful!
+I’m so glad so many of you are finding this post on the best trim paint so helpful!

-Today, I thought I’d do a follow up post just focusing on a favorite paint of mine to use, Benjamin Moore White Dove.
+Today, I thought I’d do a follow up post just focusing on a SUPER popular paint color, Benjamin Moore White Dove.

-This is because I’ve gotten so many email questions specifically about this popular paint color.
+I’ve gotten so many email questions specifically about this beautiful white paint color.

-It’s especially beautiful on trim and built ins.
+It’s especially great to use on trim and built ins.

 Above you can see how this looks in our mudroom.